TaxBit Review

 Yes, TaxBit has an official partnership with the IRS.
 In 2021, the IRS awarded TaxBit a contract to assist with cryptocurrency tax compliance efforts.
 TaxBit has also been consulted on cryptocurrency tax guidance and regulations.
 This government relationship means TaxBit generates forms exactly how the IRS expects to receive them.

-Based on my testing over two tax years, TaxBit accuracy matched CPA calculations exactly.
+TaxBit accuracy has matched CPA calculations exactly in independent side-by-side comparisons over two tax years.
 The platform supports FIFO, LIFO, HIFO, and Specific ID cost basis methods and handles wash sales, transfers between wallets, and missing cost basis calculations.
 The enterprise-grade infrastructure that powers major exchanges ensures reliable calculations.

 Yes, TaxBit supports DeFi transactions and NFTs on Plus and Pro plans.
 The platform handles staking rewards, yield farming, liquidity pool transactions, and NFT sales.
 However, DeFi coverage is not as comprehensive as specialized tools like Koinly.
 For heavily DeFi-focused portfolios, you may need supplemental tracking.